Are you ready for the end of the federal student loan payment and interest pause?

-The loan holiday brought some much-needed relief to those holding federal student loan debt, but some people might be wondering: Will the deadline be extended yet again?
+The payment pause brought some much-needed relief to those holding federal student loan debt, but some borrowers might be wondering how they can prepare for the day when it ends.

-Here are some steps you can take before the Federal Student Loan holiday ends:
+Here are some steps you can take before the federal student loan pause ends:

 The chief disadvantage of refinancing is that you’d lose access to government programs and benefits, like forbearance and income-based repayments.
 As a reminder, the Federal student loan interest holiday is one of these programs, so you’d be losing access to that, among other federal benefits and programs.
 For more information on federal student loan repayments, visit https://studentaid.gov/.